zuozhenggh/learning-library/oci-library/oci-hol/oci-analytics/oac-oci-language/introduction/introduction.md

 ### Prerequisites

 This lab assumes you have:
-* Ability to read code (in this case python) can be beneficial
+* Ability to read code (in this case Python) can be beneficial
 * Familiarity with Oracle Cloud Infrastructure (OCI)
-* Some understanding of cloud, database and visualization fundamentals
+* Some understanding of cloud, database, and visualization fundamentals

 ## Learn More